Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Polytope basis for an upper cluster algebra

-Therefore, replacing $f$ by $f_{1},\cdots$, we can continue the above way to produce new universally positive element $f_{2},\cdots$, and will finally get 0 in finitely many times as the minimal point set becomes strictly smaller and the maximal point set becomes smaller.
-Combining these together we have an equation $f=\sum\limits_{h\in H}a_{h}\rho_{h}$ for some $a_{h}\in\Z\P$. \end{Proof}
+Therefore, replacing $f$ by $f_{1},\cdots$, we can continue the above way to iteratively produce new universally positive elements $f_{2},\cdots$, and will finally obtain 0 in finitely many times as the minimal points becoming larger while the maximal points becoming smaller.
+Summing these together we have an equation $f=\sum\limits_{h\in H}a_{h}\rho_{h}$ for some $a_{h}\in\Z\P$. \end{Proof}

 In Lemma \ref{universally positive elements}, $a_{h}$ is not necessarily in $\N Trop(Y)$.
 There is a characterization about when $a_{h}$ is always in $\N Trop(Y)$ for a cluster algebra without coefficients of rank 2 in \cite{LLZ2}.
-So we may ask naturally how it is in general rank case. \begin{Problem} In Lemma \ref{universally positive elements}, for what kind of cluster algebras, is $a_{h}$ always in $\N Trop(Y)$? \end{Problem}
+So we may ask naturally how it is in general case. \begin{Problem} In Lemma \ref{universally positive elements}, for what kind of cluster algebras, is $a_{h}$ always in $\N Trop(Y)$? \end{Problem}